MicrosoftDocs/azure-docs/articles/search/search-query-simple-examples.md

 # Simple syntax query examples for building queries in Azure Search

 [Simple query syntax](https://docs.microsoft.com/rest/api/searchservice/simple-query-syntax-in-azure-search) is the default query parser for constructing full text search queries against an Azure Search index.
+The simple query analyzer is fast and handles common scenarios in Azure Search, including full text search, filtered search, faceted search, geo-search, and so forth.
+In this article, step through examples demonstrating query operations available when using the simple syntax.

 The alternative query syntax is [full Lucene](https://docs.microsoft.com/rest/api/searchservice/lucene-query-syntax-in-azure-search), supporting more complex query structures, which sometimes take additional time to process.

-The simple query analyzer is fast and handles primary use cases in Azure Search, including full text search, filtered search, faceted search, geo-search, and so forth.
-In this article, step through examples demonstrating query operations available when using the simple syntax.
+For more information and examples, see [Lucene syntax query examples](search-query-lucene-examples.md).

 ## Formulate requests in Postman